mrunixd/satelliteFileTransfer/blog.md

   ideal and may violate law of demeter
 - I need to figure out how I can manage file transfer, whether I keep states of the data or something else
+- possibly make a new Entity class instead of using the one they gave which keeps all the details